Southern Asia Bible College: Alumni

 Its former Principal/President Dr. A.C.
-George is one of the first from among the Pentecostal leaders in India with a Ph.D.
-Other SABC graduates include Dr. Ivan Satyavrata, the senior pastor of the Assembly of God Church in Kolkata, Dr.D.
-Mohan, senior pastor of the New Life Assembly of God Church in Chennai, and Rev. Paul Thangiah, the senior pastor of the Full Gospel Assembly of God Church in Bangalore.
+George is one of the first among the Pentecostal leaders in India with a Ph.D.
+Other SABC graduates include Dr. Ivan Satyavrata, the senior pastor of the Assembly of God Church in Kolkata, Dr. D. Mohan, senior pastor of the New Life Assembly of God Church in Chennai, and Rev. Paul Thangiah, the senior pastor of the Full Gospel Assembly of God Church in Bangalore.

 A large percentage of the graduates of Southern Asia Bible are engaged in Christian ministry.
 A smaller percentage have continued in secular work, in fields such as journalism, social work, hospital work, teaching and administration.
 Many of its students have also pioneered Christian works all across the globe.
-Much of The Assemblies of God leadership in India have been trained at SABC.
+Much of The Assemblies of God leadership in India has been trained at SABC.

 Campus

-The present campus in Kothanur established by Rev. Dr. Andrew McDearmid, one of the last American missionary principals of SABC.
+The present campus in Kothanur was established by Rev. Dr. Andrew McDearmid, one of the last American missionary principals of SABC.

 It is a 21 acre campus in Bangalore city.
-There is residential facility for 150 single men, 50 single women and 12 apartments for married students.
-There are also adequate number of lecture halls, a large auditorium for community functions, a multi-media conference facility, a chapel for times of corporate worship, a multi-purpose games field and sports room, a spacious cafeteria, residences for faculty and staff, and a guest-house.
+There is a residential facility for 150 single men, 50 single women and 12 apartments for married students.
+There is also an adequate number of lecture halls, a large auditorium for community functions, a multi-media conference facility, a chapel for times of corporate worship, a multi-purpose games field and sports room, a spacious cafeteria, residences for faculty and staff, and a guest-house.
 The majority of these buildings have been added since the first students and staff transferred to the "new campus" in the summer of 1970.
 The college serves a community of about 270 students.
 Over 25 staff and 15 faculty members work at the college under Rev. Pravinkumar Israel, president of the college since April 2006.